aaronicsubstances/cskabomu/README.md

 # C#.NET Core Support for Kabomu Library

-Retain minimal ideas needed to support sending streams.

-For now support only those who provide at most once delivery, ie provide duplicate protection.

-## Features

-1. Byte streams which preserve message chunk boundaries
-2. Stop and wait for ack.
-Multiplexing at apache thrift and zeromq levels will make use of windows for multiple sequential delivery unnecessary.
-This greatly simplifies flow control.
-3. No retry - to leverage duplicate protection, and sidestep decisions on when to retry and for how long.
-4. No addressing - use for internal networks with preallocated "connections" (udp or tcp).
-Can help underlying qpc services however, by passing around opaque connection handles.
-5. Stream id itself is 8 byte int of two types: those uniquely generated at sender and those uniquely generated at receiver.
-It can be random or sequential and can even be reused at any time, once it is determined that all prior usages are completed or should be cancelled.
-6. So fields are: stream id, version, payload (can be empty), pdu type, flags (has more, started at receiver), error code.
-7. We must provide beginreceive API for create a stream which returns the stream id.
-This ensures the receiver of a stream id can immediately retrieve the corresponding stream contents.
-8. Send API must indicate whether stream has already being started by receiver or not.
-9. Add send and receive timeout options to clear out abandoned transfers - default and custom.
-10. Will still need async msg sources and msg sinks, and msg sink factory.
-11. Accept cancellation handle or api for beginreceive and beginsend
-12. Add beginreset api.

 ## Mission

 Overall mission is toward monolithic applications for enforcement of architecture and better preparation for evolution to distributed systems, through